hasna-c/mini-ai-chatbot/README.md

 ## Objective

 The objective of this project is to build a simple, web-based chatbot that provides professional advice and answers to common workplace questions.
+The chatbot uses a **fixed knowledge base** and optionally falls back to a **LLaMA model via Groq API** for questions not in the knowledge base.
-The chatbot uses a fixed knowledge base and displays recent chat history, offering users a fast and user-friendly way to get productivity tips, remote work guidance, and more.
+It also displays recent chat history, offering users a fast and user-friendly way to get productivity tips, remote work guidance, and more.
 This project demonstrates how to integrate a React frontend with a Flask backend for a complete, interactive web application.

 ---